 As you read the Psalms (27, 84) notice the celebration of God’s “dwelling place.”
-Probably these particular Psalms came from the period of the first Temple, but they hearken back to the ancient tradition of the Tabernacle.
-There was a deep sense that the One True God who is not bounded by time or space still, in some mystery, “dwelt” above the cherubim of the Ark of the Covenant.
+Probably these particular psalms came from the period of the first Temple, but they hearken back to the ancient tradition of the Tabernacle.
+There was a deep sense that the One True God who is not bound by time or space still, in some mystery, “dwelt” above the cherubim of the Ark of the Covenant.
 The stories from Exodus speak of The Glory descending upon the Tent of Meetings and filling it with cloud and light.

 The Psalmist of chapter 27 yearns for God:

 “Come (my heart says) Seek God’s face!”
 Your face, Lord, I do seek.
 Do not hide your face from me.

 And yet the psalmist knew well the enigmatic Exodus story of the hiding of God’s face from Moses:

 You cannot see my face; for no one shall see me and live.
 So I will put you in the cleft of the rock and I will cover you with my hand until I have passed by; then I will take away my hand and you shall see my back.
 But my face shall not be seen.Exodus 33